ShreyashPG/github-automator/README.md

 # github-api
 GitHub Automator
 just started with the project
-Feature 1 : Get the list of users with read access
+Feature 1 : Get the list of users with admin access